yuyafujikawa/House_Price_Prediction_India/README.md

 ### Possible future endeavour

 #### Consider other alternatives for feature selections.
-In this case I have simply retained features with correlation value > 0.2
+In this case I have simply retained features with correlation value > 0.2 with regards to the target feature/attribute/column = Rent
 ```
 cor = col_all_int.corr()
 cor_target = abs(cor["Rent"])